wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Framework/React/React-Links.md

 * [2016-Learning React with Create-React-App #Series#](https://parg.co/bhf)

 * [2016-React Howto](https://github.com/petehunt/react-howto): Throughout this document, I’ll assume you’ve built a web page with HTML, CSS and JavaScript.

+- [2017-Why React Developers LOVE Node](https://medium.com/@samerbuna/why-react-developers-love-node-83f6053d68): Some people mistakenly assume that Node is required in order to use React.

 - [2017-Simple React Development in 2017](https://parg.co/bCx): The goal of this guide is to showcase how easy it can be to start modern React development.